iLib-js/ilib-mono/README.md

 - "source" - the source text of this resource
 - "comment" - a comment for the translator to give more context
 - "locale" - the source locale of this resource
+- "category" - the plural category for a plural resource

 #### Element Parts